-Failure to complete both of the above steps will result in a student not being cleared to graduate.
-Students may then file a petition with the Graduate School.
-If the petition is not approved, the student must apply for graduation during the next semester, register for a one-credit audit course in the following semester, and pay all appropriate tuition and fees for that course.
+Failure to complete the above step will result in a student not being cleared to graduate.
+Students who miss the application deadline must file a petition with the Graduate School and their academic advisor.
+If the petition is not approved, the student must apply for graduation during the next semester, register for a minimum of one-credit course in the following semester, and pay all appropriate tuition and fees for that course in the subsequent term.